tomschoenherr/entity-map/README.md

 The project implements an automated entity linkage system that maps companies from procurement data (`a__company.csv`) to corresponding entities in finance data (`b__company.csv`).
 It uses the Splink probabilistic record linkage library to achieve high-precision matching based on multiple attributes including company names, addresses, and contact information.

+Note: The full pipeline (training + prediction) takes ~10 minutes to run
 ## Requirements

 ### Python Dependencies